-The prerequisites for this class are German III.
+The prerequisites for this class are German III or equivalent proficiency.

 Based on the National Standards for Foreign Language Learning, the objectives for our German IV course are: